fbpx

 • Pricing Structure and Payment Terms

-If you want to get paid on time, your facilities management contracts need to provide a straightforward explanation of your terms of payment.
+If you want to get paid on time, your facility maintenance contracts need to provide a straightforward explanation of your terms of payment.
 Be sure to include any discount options, financing, bank transfer, or credit card payment options.

 • Contract Duration and Renewal Options

 Contract renewal should always be the long-term goal.
-Make sure customers understand when, and how to extend their agreements with your business.
+Make sure customers understand how to extend their agreements with your business.

 Service Execution